Revealing Yeshua Secretly Guarded by the Rabbis

 Have the ancient Rabbis really rejected Yeshua the Messiah?

-The Talmud teaches us that world was not created, but only for the Messiah and all prophets did not prophesy but only for the Messiah.
+The Talmud teaches that world was not created, but only for the Messiah, and all prophets did not prophesy, but only for the Messiah.

-But, is this not what the disciples were teaching and is this not what Yeshua said about Himself that we will find for Him in the Torah, the prophets and the Writings, namely the entire Hebrew Scripture?
+But, is this not what the disciples were teaching and is this not what Yeshua said about Himself that we will find for Him in the Torah, the prophets and the Writings?

-This Rabbinical concept of the Messiah embraces the entire creation until this very day.
-This concept includes the resurrection of all Israel as prophesied in Ezekiel 37 and the ingathering of all Israel as YHVH has promised through all prophets.
-This concept also includes the ingathering of the gentiles whom Apostle Shaul (Paul) calls “former gentiles” and whom the Rabbis say will be grafted in the commonwealth of Israel, as they interpret Gen 12:2-3 (see also Romans 11).
+This Rabbinic concept of the Messiah embraces the entire creation until this very day.
+This concept includes the resurrection of all Israel as prophesied in Ezekiel 37 and the ingathering of all Israel, as YHVH has promised.
+This concept also includes the ingathering of the gentiles whom Apostle Shaul (Paul) calls “former gentiles”, and whom the Rabbis say will be grafted in the commonwealth of Israel, as they interpret Gen 12:2-3 (see also Romans 11).

-According to this concept, when a gentile embraces the Messiah, he/she becomes one of the chosen people (a good example is Ruth).
-Therefore, if a gentile believes in the Messiah, he/she becomes a part of Israel and must also believe in the message Israel received at Mount Sinai, namely the message of the Covenant of YHVH and His Torah and that the Messiah goes hand in hand with the observance of the Torah, as He indeed observed the Torah.
+According to this concept, when a gentile embraces the Messiah, he/she becomes one of the chosen people (a good example of this is Ruth).
+Therefore, if a gentile believes in the Messiah, he/she becomes a part of Israel and must also believe in the message Israel received at Mount Sinai, namely the message of the Covenant of YHVH and His Torah, and that the faith in the Messiah goes hand in hand with the observance of the Torah, as He observed the Torah.

 However, when the message of the Covenant reached Rome, Rome changed the message.
-Rome changed the message of the Messiah from the resurrection and the ingathering of all Israel to condemnation and replacement.
+Rome changed the message of the Messiah: from the resurrection and the ingathering of all Israel to the condemnation and replacement.
 Thus, the faith did not change Rome, but Rome changed the faith.